 In addition to this, if you are using the popular Scrivener software to write your fiction, the program has a very cool name generator embedded in it.

-Therefore, what you should do is use the websites here for inspiration, but then add your personal twist to it.
+Therefore, you should use the websites here for inspiration and add your personal twist to them.
 Change a letter, reverse two letters, add something.
 Make it yours!

 Foreign Words as Root for Names

 When it comes to anything other than character and place names, the stage is wide open.
 A way to look for compelling names is to get your hands on a multilingual technical dictionary.
-If you are lucky, you will find a comprehensive one, but you usually find specific ones, such as medicine, finance, etc. The way they work is they have the word in English followed by the translation in various other languages.
+If you are lucky, you will find a comprehensive one, but you usually find specific ones, such as medicine, finance, etc. They provide the word in English followed by the translation in various other languages.

 Of course, not all object and concept words must be wholly made up.
 You are also free to use familiar words but interestingly combine them.
 Think of these: Wheel of Time, Spear of Destiny, Dragonstone.